epiforecasts/scoringutils/README.md

     digits = 2
   ) %>%
   kable()
-#> The following messages were produced when checking inputs:
-#> 1. 144 values for `predicted` are NA in the data provided and the corresponding rows were removed.
-This may indicate a problem if unexpected.
 ```

 | model                 | target_type | interval_score | dispersion | underprediction | overprediction | coverage_deviation |    bias | ae_median | coverage_50 | coverage_90 | relative_skill | scaled_rel_skill |